-Compared to other ways of making electricity, photovoltaic systems are expensive and many panels are needed to equal the electricity generated at other types of plants.
+Compared to other ways of making electricity, photovoltaic systems can be more expensive, and many panels are needed to equal the electricity generated at other types of plants.

 It can cost 10 to 30 cents per kilowatt-hour to produce electricity from solar cells.
-Most people pay their electric companies about 12.6 cents per kilowatt-hour for the electricity they use, and large industrial consumers pay less.
+Most people pay their electric companies about 13.7 cents per kilowatt-hour for the electricity they use, and large industrial consumers pay less.
 Solar systems are often used to generate electricity in remote areas that are a long way from electric power lines.

-In 2015, the Desert Sunlight solar project in California opened.
-It is among the largest photovoltaic plants in the world, generating 550 megawatts of electricity-enough to power over 150,000 homes.
+In late 2015, the Solar Star power plant in California opened.
+It is among the largest photovoltaic plants in the world, generating 579 megawatts of electricity-enough to power 255,000 homes.